 Most babies born in Québec have normal hearing.
 At birth, about six babies in 1,000 may have hearing problems.
 However, it's difficult for even the most attentive parents to evaluate a baby's hearing during the first few months of life.
-If your baby doesn't have this test, you should make sure she reacts to the sound of voices and noises without seeing what is making the noise; for example, the sound of a dog barking behind her head or the doorbell ringing.
+Your child should react to the sound of voices and noises without seeing what is making the noise; for example, the sound of a dog barking behind her head or the doorbell ringing.
 Normally around the age of 6 to 9 months, she will turn towards the sound of the noise.
 If this doesn't happen, it's a good idea to talk to your doctor who can direct you to resource people that can help (audiologist, ORL or ear, nose and throat doctor).